 (Image Credit: Riot Games)

-Are you already excited for Worlds next year?
+Do you agree with Riot’s decision?
 Let us know in the comments below!

 Want to share your opinion?
 Why not Write For Us?